RarelyCharlie/rarelycharlie.github.io/_draft/editor.md

 The editor automatically converts any text smileys to emoji when you send the post, or when you click somewhere else on the page.

+### Signature

+To add a plain text signature to your posts, go to your My Settings page in 7 Cups.
+In the Display Settings section, specify your signature.

+You can edit or remove the signature in each post.

+If more than one 7 Cups account uses the computer, then each account has a separate signature—for example, if you are a listener with a member account, or if more than one person shares a computer.

+To turn the signature off, go back to your My Settings page and remove the signature.

 ### Fonts
 The enhanced editor supports five font choices, but limitations in web browsers mean that many other forum users will not see your choice of font.
 Do not rely on font effects to convey important information.